presents

 - 67 patients (ninety-three knees) were followed for a minimum of five years (range, sixty to 84 months; average, 70.5 months);

-- with numbers available, there was no significant difference between groups treated with and w/o resurfacing with regard to overall Knee Society
+- with numbers available, there was no significant difference between groups treated with and w/o resurfacing with regard to overall Knee Society score or the pain and function subscores;

-- in the study by A. J. Smith et al, there was no benefit to patellar resurfacing;
+- in the study by Smith AJ, et al, there was no benefit to patellar resurfacing;

 - in 22/73 knees (30.1%) with and 18/86 knees (20.9%) without patellar resurfacing there was some degree of anterior knee pain (p = 0.183);